Buffalo Creek, Colorado

 Buffalo Creek is an unincorporated community and U.S. Post Office in Jefferson County, Colorado, United States.
 The ZIP Code of the Buffalo Creek Post Office is 80425.

 History

 The town of Buffalo Creek was established about 1877 along the stream of the same name.
 The Buffalo Creek, Colorado, post office operated from August 16, 1878, until September 13, 1963.
 The town has been destroyed by fire several times.

 The Colorado Trail is approximately 5 miles from Buffalo Creek.
 It is open for hiking, biking and camping.
 The Pike National Forest runs through Buffalo Creek where the elevation is 6500 to 6700 ft.

 Geography

-Buffalo Creek is located at coordinates at an elevation of 6749 ft.

 Only parts of the pine forest in and nearby have been caught ablaze, not the entire area.